 The Dutch East Indies (DEI) figured prominently in Japan's decession to launch the Pacific War.
 The Netherlands itself was invaded and occupied by the NAZIs (May 1940).
 The Dutch royal family and the Dutch government fled to London and established a government-in-exile.
 The Dutch DEI colonial administration in Batavia recognized the government-in-exile.
 The DEI was one of the principal colonies the Japanese wanted for their empire because of the petroleum resources, primarily located on Sumatra and Borneo (shared with Britain).
 Japan had virtually no petroleum and had been importing American oil.
 Japan needed oil to continue its war in China.
 Importing oil from America was a serious strategic weakness for a country bent on war.
 The United States embargoed oil exports after the Japanese moved into French Indo-China.
 The Japanese demanded that DEI officials export oil to them and DEI officials complied.
 Even so the Japanese after the fall of the British bastion at Singapore (Fenruary 1942).
 The Japnese Navy smashed an Allied naval flotilla, leaving the DEI defenseless.
 The Japanese then invaded the DEI (March 1942).
 Parchute landing seized the oil fields intact.
 Captured Allied soldiers were dealtwith savagely.
 Dutch civilians were interned under terrible conditions.
 The Japanese despite their stunning successes benefitted little.
 The American submarine campaign by 1943 was making it difficult to ship raw material from the DEI and other occupied territories (Southern Resourse Zone) to the Japan Home Islands.
 The American destruction of the Imperial Fleet and reconquest of the Philippines (October 1944) made it virtually imposible.
 The Japanese in the DEI committed terrible attrocities despite the fact that the nationalist groups largely cooperated with them.
 There was nob resistance movement of any importance as in the Philippines.
 The Japanese occupation proved to be a disaster.
 Largely because the Japanese ceased food stocks, about 4 million people died, largely new to famine.
 Indonesian nationalist figures like Sukarno largely collaborated with the Japanese who offered, but of course never granted independence.
 The Japanese held most of the DEI throughoutthe War.
 The Japanese demonstrated, however, the fragility of Dutch colonial rule.

 The population of the DEI was about 70.5 million people.
-This included about 1.0 million ethnic Chinese.
+This was a result of the rich agricultural land on Java an other islands--due to the climate and fertile volcanic soil.
+The population was largely Malay.
+There were about 1.0 million ethnic Chinese, a largely urban population engaged in commerce.
 In addition there were about 0.25 million Dutch nationals who worked in various capacities with both the Dutch colonial admnistration or Dutch enterprises active in the colony.

 The Netherlands itself was invaded and quickly occupied by the NAZIs (May 1940).
 The Dutch had remained neutral in World War I and had not expected a German invasion.
 Te country was quickly overwealmed with the strength and ferocity of the NAZI attack.
 The Luftwaffe attack on Rotterdam was especially terrifying.